emagiz/emdocs/mds/microlearning/expert-platform-deploy-install-local-connector-windows.md

 # Install eMagiz runtime on a local server

-In this microlearning, we will focus on installing the eMagiz environment locally for Linux.
+In this microlearning, we will focus on installing the eMagiz environment locally for Windows.

 Should you have any questions, please contact academy@emagiz.com.